Bingen Conference (July 31, 1917)

-The Bingen Conference (July 31, 1917) was a German governmental meeting convened by the new Reich Chancellor Georg Michaelis at the initiative of Wilhelm II to define German policy in the Baltic territories occupied by the German Army since its successes in 1915.
-This conference was the first opportunity for the new Chancellor, Georg Michaelis, to meet the Dioscuri, Paul von Hindenburg, and Erich Ludendorff.
-Having come to power after a political crisis caused by differences between his predecessor, Theobald von Bethmann Hollweg, the Reichstag, and the Dioscuri, Georg Michaelis not only had to come to terms with the two actors in his predecessor's downfall but also had to define the war aims of the Reich government under the Oberste Heeresleitung (Supreme Army Command).
+The Bingen Conference was a German governmental meeting, held in Bingen am Rhein on 31 July 1917.
+It was convened by Georg Michaelis, the new Chancellor, at the initiative of Emperor Wilhelm II, in order to define German policy in the Baltic regions occupied by the German Imperial Army since its successes in 1915.
+This conference was the first opportunity for Michaelis as the new Chancellor, to meet the top military commanders, field marshal Paul von Hindenburg and general Erich Ludendorff.
+Having come to power after a political crisis caused by differences between his predecessor, Theobald von Bethmann Hollweg, the Reichstag, and the "Dioscuri" (Hindenburg and Ludendorff), Michaelis not only had to come to terms with the two actors in his predecessor's downfall but also had to define the war aims of the Reich government under the Oberste Heeresleitung (Supreme Army Command).